ADGEfficiency/adgefficiency.github.io/_posts/2018-09-28-discount-climate.md

 The discount rate problem may be an opportunity.
 In order to make better long term decisions we can do three things

-1. increase the undiscounted magnitude of future damage
+1. increase the percieved undiscounted magnitude of future damage
 2. bring forward the perceived timing of damage
 3. change our discount rate